First impression (psychology): Stability

 Once formed, first impressions tend to be stable.
 A review of the literature on the accuracy and impact of first impressions on rater-based assessments found that raters' first impressions are highly correlated with later scores, but it is unclear exactly why.
 One study tested stability by asking participants to form impressions people based purely on photographs.
 Participants' opinions of the people in photographs did not significantly differ after interacting with that person a month later.
 One potential reason for this stability is that one's first impressions could serve as a guide for their next steps, such as what questions are asked and how raters go about scoring.
 More research needs to be done on the stability of first impressions to fully understand how first impressions guide subsequent treatment, self-fulfilling prophecies, and the halo effect.
 Assessment tools can influence impressions too, for example if a question provides only a dichotomous "yes" or "no" response or if a rater uses a scale (ratio).
 Although this study was conducted with the intention of improving rating methods in medical education, the literature review was sufficiently broad enough to generalize.

+A study published in 2023 found that while first impressions based on attractiveness are formed quickly and can lead to stereotypical attributions, these impressions are malleable and can change when new information is presented, such as learning a photo was altered.
+This phenomenon, termed the "halo-update effect," suggests that our initial assessments of someone's personality based on their attractiveness can be revised with updated information.